cruzaniovillarreal/cruzaniovillarreal/README.md

 <!--
 **cruzaniovillarreal/cruzaniovillarreal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->
+### About Me

 - 🎓 Recent graduate of Codeup's Full Stack Web Development Program.
-- 🔭 I’m currently working on a self-solving Sudoko game.
+- 🔭 I’m currently working on a self-solving Sudoku game.
 - 🌱 I’m currently learning project building using ASP.Net's MVC Design Pattern and C#.
 - 💬 Ask me about my projects, full stack, or literally anything!
 - 📫 How to reach me: With the links below: